ej-east/GRIND-TIME/README.md

 Navigate quizlet with ease using `quizlet.js`

 ### Features
-- Press 'c' to automatically select the correct answer in live.
+- Press `c` to automatically select the correct answer in live.
 - Highlights the text showing which is the correct answer.